Tennu/tennu/readme.md

 Tennu is written using the Sweet.js dialect of JavaScript.
 If you've never used it, it is just JavaScript with macros.

-To turn the sweet.js files into javascript files, run `fez.js`.
+To turn the sweet.js files into javascript files, install Gulp and run `gulp build`.

-Place sweet.js files in either `src/` or `test-src/`.
+It might be possible to use the local development version of gulp.
+I just can't recall how.

+The main source files are all in `/src`, plus an additional helper in `/test-helpers`.

 ## See Also ##